scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

     Typed and Characterized Elements of the PCA Infusion System

-The figure identifies the two system software components as processes.
+The figure identifies the two labeled "software components" as processes.
 That is, as memory address spaces representing compiled code and data that are protected at runtime. **Processes**, **threads**, and **data** are the principle runtime software abstractions in AADL.
-Note that our design does not yet need to concerned itself with platform issues, so no system memory or processors have been defined, and the PCA Infusion System's software components are said to be *unbound*.
+Note that our design does not yet need to concern itself with platform issues, so no system **memory** or **processors** have been defined, leaving the PCA Infusion System's software components *unbound*.

 The functionality and responsibilities required of the processes have been partitioned into thread **subcomponents**: three in the *logic process*, and two